 How to Start a Business in a Fully-Closed Sector?

-You need to follow the local law for sure, but there is a safe alternative to start a business in Vietnam as a foreigner – even in the closed sector.
+You need to follow the local law, but there is a safe alternative to start a business in Vietnam as a foreigner – even in the closed sector.

 Restrictions on Property and Land Ownership

 The law in Vietnam allows foreigners with legal entities to buy land and properties such as an apartment, villa, and house, just like other Vietnamese citizens.
 However, foreigners are prohibited from owning more than 250 properties in the same district or from possessing more than 30% share of a building.